Finland's relations and development cooperation in Nepal

 Finland will support the health of Nepalese communities and their ability to tackle climate threats by improving access to clean water and sanitation services.

-Objective: The climate resilience and health of the communities will improve
+Expected outcomes: The climate resilience and health of the communities will improve

 - The members of village communities will have access to more sustainable water management and sanitation services